vyo/blog/public/posts/science/pigeonhole-compression.md

 answer that wasn't entirely wrong, but not overly well articulated, either.
 So let's try again.

+We'll have a quick look at what compression is, on a mathy level, test out its limits, and lastly have a go at creating and evaluating a compression algorithm ourselves.

-I'll try and aim for accuracy but in the end this is more a mental post-it note of sorts, so it'll probably be a bit light on the science, and heavy on the puns.
+I'll try and aim for accuracy but in the end this is more a mental post-it note of sorts, so it'll probably be a bit light on the science, with the occasional attempt at humour.

 ### Bookkeeping